DensityCo/charts/charts/total-visits/README.md

 In addition, if you'd like to render a chart in a context where the DOM is abstracted away from you, such as a React or Angular app, then check out [our companion helper library](https://github.com/DensityCo/charts#hold-on-then-how-do-i-render-my-chart-in-my-react-app).

+## Properties

+- `dates`: An array of dates, formatted as `YYYY-MM-DD`.
+Example: `["2017-05-04", "2017-05-05", ...]`
+- `totalVisits`: An array of integers indicating the total number of visits for the corresponding day in the `dates` array.

 # How this chart is structured
 ```
 .